xAn-x/Notes/PostgresSQL/01-Basics of Postgres-SQL.md

 CREATE DATABASE your_database;

 -- listing all db
-\list ; --This is a psql meta-command, not standard SQ
+\list ; --This is a psql meta-command, not standard SQL

 -- Connect to a database / similar to use DATABASE db
 \c your_database;  -- This is a psql meta-command, not standard SQL